 After contracting with Ablaze Interactions for three event cycles, Burning Man Project has offered me a new employee position with the organization, and I have accepted.
 This formalizes a transition that began in February.
 My new title is publisher.

-Since I’m going from de facto full-time to for-real full-time, Ablaze.co will no longer be accepting client work.
+Since I’m going from de facto full-time to for-real full-time, Ablaze.co will be cutting back on client work.
 Thank you so much to all my clients, colleagues and friends who recommended my services and enabled me to support myself as a freelancer for three great years.

 I have loved running a consultancy and working with such awesome clients and collaborators.
 I learned a ton.
 Three and a half years ago, I almost got my first content strategy job, but I wasn’t selected because I had no experience working with clients.
 That’s what sent me down the road to starting Ablaze Interactions, and only now do I realize how critical that experience was.